wgsl-tooling-wg/monoid-sketch/README.md

 # Monoid implementation styles for WESL

-This repo contains an exploration of ideas for abstract interfaces for WESL by sketching implementations of a Monoid in various styles.
+This repo contains an exploration of ideas for abstraction mechanisms for behavior contracts in WESL by sketching contracts and implementations of Monoid in various styles.

 ## Goal
 We'd like to introduce a mechanism for behavior